Skip to content

 1. Pregnant/Nursing women

-2. People with Rosacea & eczema, unfortunately, can’t use retinol.
+2. People with Rosacea and eczema, unfortunately, shouldn’t use Retinol.
 It will make the dry skin worse.

 When should you start using Retinol?

-The starting age for using it – early 20s is just fine with proper precautions and low concentration.
+The starting age for using Topical Retinol for skin can be early 20s with proper precautions and low concentration.

-Extra pro tip when using Retinol?
-(Only if you are experienced)
+Extra tip when using Retinol (Only if you are experienced and have strong skin buildup)

-To experience the deepest level of skin penetration, you might want to use it after you exfoliate, so your skin is maxed receptive to it.
+To experience the deepest level of skin penetration, you might want to use it after you exfoliate, so your skin is maximum receptive to it.

 Now, Let’s see how this charming ingredient works on our skin.
-FYI: This is the most interesting & satisfying part according to me.
+(FYI: This is the most interesting and satisfying part)

 • When we start aging, our cells don’t regenerate as quickly as they did when we were young.

-• Now, Retinol directly affects our gene expression, regulating all our age-related issues by eliminating dead skin cells & allowing fresh, young skin cells to come up to the surface.
+• Now, Retinol directly affects our gene expression, regulating all our age-related issues by eliminating dead skin cells and allowing fresh, young skin cells to come up to the surface.

-• It goes deep into the layers of the skin & exfoliates it from within.
-It also clears up acne because it cleans up the pores & eliminates bacterial growth.
+• It goes deep into the layers of the skin and exfoliates the skin from within.
+It also clears up acne by cleaning the pores and eliminating bacterial growth.

 Diagram showing impact of retinol usage over months